A gastrointestinal fistula is an abnormal opening in the stomach or intestines that allows the contents to leak.

-- If it leaks through to a part of the intestines, it is called an entero-enteral fistula.
+- Leaks that go through to a part of the intestines are called entero-enteral fistulas.

 Causes of Gastrointestinal fistula